-This section outlines the steps to build a Python binding wrapper for ADLX, a prerequisite to programming with ADLX in a Python application.
+This guide outlines the steps to build a Python binding wrapper for ADLX, a prerequisite to programming with ADLX in a Python application.

 ADLX SDK is installed.